 We have the solution.

-Towards the end of a long bike ride or even the very first pedal strokes, it can happen that you feel numbness in some toes.
-This unpleasant sensation that often disappears quickly as soon as you step on the ground is due to compression and stretching of the neural tissues.
+Towards the end of a long bike ride or even the very first pedal strokes, it can happen that you feel numbness in your toes.
+This unpleasant sensation that often disappears quickly as soon as you step off your bike may be due to compression and stretching of the neural tissues in your lower body.

-• Mechanical advice: opt for a shoe adapted to the shape of your foot.
+- Mechanical advice: opt for a shoe adapted to the shape of your foot.
 Choose a tethering lacing system that will distribute pressure evenly to avoid excessive pressure on a spot on your foot.
-If you own shoes with velcros straps or ratchet buckles, loose the second strap lightly to reduce pressure on the midfoot.
+If you own shoes with velcros straps or ratchet buckles, loosen the second strap lightly to reduce pressure on the midfoot.